 You'll Spend Thousands on Healthcare This Year.
 Can an HSA or HRA Help?

-The average annual healthcare expense per individual rises from roughly $2,000 for 19-year-olds to about $11,000 for retirees (age 65+).1 As Americans pay more for medical care, they often seek ways to save for emergencies.
-Health savings accounts (HSAs) and health reimbursement accounts (HRAs) can help.
+The average annual healthcare expense per insured individual ranges from roughly $3,800 for 19- to 34-year-olds to about $13,000 for retirees (ages 65+).
+As Americans pay more for medical care, they often seek ways to save for emergencies.
+Health savings accounts (HSAs) and health reimbursement accounts (HRAs) can help.1

-What are these accounts and who has access to them?
-We explore the pros and cons of each option to help you determine which you may have access too and the best one for your individual needs.
+What are these accounts, and who has access to them?
+We explore the pros and cons of each option to help you determine which one you may have access to and the best one for your individual needs.

 What Is a Health Savings Account?